Blue Hills Reservation: A Beautiful Hiking Oasis Just Outside of Boston!

 Blue Hills Reservation is a 7000 acre park located just a short drive away from Boston.
 During the summer months, hiking, swimming, and mountain biking are the predominant activities.
-My boyfriend and I saw the sign for this reservation on a trip home from Boston and decided to check it out.
-Although we didn’t have much time, we still were able to do a short hike.
+Mike and I saw the sign for this reservation on a trip home from Boston and decided to check it out.
+Although we didn’t have much time, we still were able to complete a short, yet scenic hike.

 Take a look at some of the beautiful views on our trail!

 Can you spot the frog in this picture?

 We are planning a return trip to embark on a longer hiking adventure!
 We also plan on taking photographs at Great Blue Hill, the highest hill in the reservation.
 This 635 feet tall hill is supposed to provide great views of the city.
 You can hike up to the Blue Hills Observatory, the oldest weather station in the US!
 Another attraction is the Trailside Museum, an interpretative center which allows you to learn about the wildlife and plant species found within the reservation.